iiwaasnet/kino/README.md

 For this magic to work we need someone, who will create the mapping between messages and actors' methods.
 In **kino** this is done by the **ActorHost**.
 During registration ActorHost queries actor's interface, tuples of method and message type, and builds the **ActorHandlerMap** table.
-This mapping table is then used to find corresponding handling method for each message from the incoming message queue.
+This mapping table is used to find corresponding handling method for each message from the incoming message queue.

 ![ActorHost](https://cdn.rawgit.com/iiwaasnet/kino/master/img/ActorHost.png)

 This looks good but still far from being a network of actors.
-We need to scale in terms of number of actors and physical nodes.
+We need to scale in number of actors and physical nodes.
 We do it with the help of **MessageRouter**.
 ActorHost contains registration information, necessary to perform *in-proc* routing of the messages.
 MessageRouter, in its turn, makes this registration information available for *out-of-proc* message routing.
 Let's take a look how this is achieved.